mhwombat/bin/README.md

 ## copyWithRef
 Copies text with some info about where it came from.

+## duplicated-haskell-code
+A script to find common code between all pairs of Haskell files in the current directory.

 ## dw
 Sets up, verifies, and maintains links for dotfiles.
 For each file listed in ${CONFIG_FILE}, this script will: